jobjo/jobjo.github.io/_posts/2019-05-19-applicative-parsing.md

 algebras](https://en.wikipedia.org/wiki/Initial_algebra) -- where the approach
 is to identify a data type, for a particular domain, while making as few commitments as possible.
-Whenever we define a value in the algebra -- in our case, the parser algebra -- we don't loose any information that went into constructing it.
+Whenever we define a value in the algebra -- in our case, the parser algebra -- we don't lose any information that went into constructing it.
 We can thus map it to other more refined representations.
 For parsers, this meant providing multiple backends in the form of *evaluator* and *printer* functions.